broadinstitute/warp/pipelines/skylab/multiome/Multiome.changelog.md

 # 5.7.0
 2024-09-24 (Date of Last Commit)
-* Added a python implementation of DoubletFinder to calculate to doublet scores in gene expression data; percent doublets are now available as a library-level metric and individual doublet scores for cell barcodes are in the h5ad
+* Added a python implementation of DoubletFinder to calculate doublet scores in gene expression data; percent doublets are now available as a library-level metric and individual doublet scores for cell barcodes are in the h5ad
+* Updated gene_names in the final h5ad to be unique

 # 5.6.1
 2024-09-11 (Date of Last Commit)